 - What is the intuitive nature of a greedy algorithm as exemplified by the CSC 373 algorithms we mentioned?
-With the exception of Huffman coding (which we can also deal with), like online algorithms, all these algorithms consider one input item in each iteration and make an irrevocable "greedy" decision about that item.. - We are then already assuming that the class of search/optimization problems we are dealing with can be viewed as making a decision $D_k$ about each input item $I_k$ (e.g. on what machine to schedule job $I_k$ in the makespan case) such that $\{(I_1, D_1), \ldots, (I_n, D_n)\}$ constitutes a feasible solution.
+With the exception of Huffman coding (which we can also deal with), like online algorithms, all these algorithms consider one input item in each iteration and make an irrevocable "greedy" decision about that item.. - We are then already assuming that the class of search/optimization problems we are dealing with can be viewed as making a decision D_k about each input item I_k (e.g. on what machine to schedule job I_k in the makespan case) such that $\{(I_1, D_1), \ldots, (I_n, D_n)\}$ constitutes a feasible solution. - For online problems (where the adversary determines the ordering of input item), the abstract problem formulation is called request-answer games.
+Note: The line-search problem and other online navigational search problems are not request-answer games.